wootfish/eli.sohl.com/drafts/everything-ill-forget-about-semgrep.md

 # Ten-Second Primer

 Semgrep is a static code analysis tool.
-It works on [any language it can parse](TKTK ADD LINKS).
+It works on [any language it can parse](https://semgrep.dev/docs/supported-languages/), though levels of support vary.
 Compilation is not required.
 Rules are terse and flexible.
-There is limited support for data flow analysis.
+There is some support for data flow analysis.
 There is a paid version.
-The free version works well, but has limitations; most notably it can't track patterns across files.
-Semgrep can run completely offline, however it does not do so by default.
+The free version works well, but has limitations; most notably it can't track patterns across files (it can only analyze files in isolation).
+Semgrep can run completely offline (though it does not do so by default).

-Semgrep is installed with `python3 -m pip install semgrep` and is invoked as follows.
+Semgrep is installed with `python3 -m pip install semgrep`, and is invoked as follows.

 # Invocation